Save 15% with code SAVE15

 Speculative Loading

-Last updated Feb 11, 2026
+Last updated Feb 21, 2026

-Prefetch vs. prerender
+Prefetch vs prerender

-BoostPro supports two speculation modes:
+BoostPro supports two speculative loading modes:

 Eagerness levels